 Top email marketing software tools allow you to segment your email contacts to send highly relevant messages at exactly the right time.
 With automation platforms like Zapier and SureTriggers, you can take your email marketing initiatives to the next level.

 With a 4.6 (out of 5) across 7,200+ reviews on G2, ActiveCampaign continues to be the email service provider of choice for businesses and marketers:

 Reporting, segmentation, and automations are great in ActiveCampaign.
 Our email deliverability has greatly improved as well.
 The drag and drop editor is very easy to use and even people in my company who don’t have a design background are able to use it.
 Our site runs on Shopify.
 Integration was simple and I like how they “talk” to each other.– Dave F.

 4. Video conferencing software

-Video conferencing software is used for client meetings, to team meetings, interviews and collaboration, video is a powerful part of your marketing software stack.
+Video conferencing software is used for client meetings, team meetings, interviews, and collaboration.
+Video is a powerful part of your marketing software stack.